edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnLinuxDistro.md

 !!!
 Info

-  By seeing the eKuiper rules engine fire a log entry into a file for each EdgeX event/reading that comes through, you are effectively seeing/checking the entire system at work.
+  Seeing the eKuiper rules engine fire a log entry into a file for each EdgeX event/reading that comes through, has allowed you to confirm and see the entire EdgeX system is working properly.

-  - The virtual device service had to create an EdgeX event/reading to simulate a real sensor reading and send that via message bus to core data and the configurable application service.
+  - It started with the virtual device service creating an EdgeX event/reading to simulate a real sensor reading that was sent via message bus to both the core data and the configurable application services.
-    - The GUI allowed you to see the EdgeX event/readings that were stored in the database.
+    - The GUI allowed you to see the EdgeX event/readings that were stored in the database by the core data service.
   - The application service had to pick up the EdgeX event/reading off the message bus and send it to the eKuiper rules engine.
   - The rules engine then picked up the EdgeX event/reading and fire an entry into the log.